benber86/curve-blog/content/posts/gho-users/index.md

 If users are not staking GHO on the most popular yield platforms like Curve and Pendle, what do they do with their GHO?
 The above charts only look at where users currently have assets, which does not capture, for instance, trading activities.
 To have a better look at where GHO flows to, we can collect and parse the token's transfer events.
-This allows us to see where GHO minters sent their tokens to (first-order flow), and, if they swapped them, what tokens they swapped it for (second-order flow).
+This allows us to see where GHO minters sent their tokens to (first-order flow), and, if they traded them, what tokens they traded GHO for (second-order flow).
 We quantify the flows in USD and in total number of transactions in the chart below:

 <script src="https://unpkg.com/d3-sankey@0.12.3/dist/d3-sankey.min.js"></script>